 The one race and one language story used to sound like a myth until archeologists discovered a 5,000-year-old alphabet while studying very old rock art somewhere in North America.

 The first instance of the alphabet was found in Colorado, the second one surfaced in the Negev desert of Israel and the third discovery of the same alphabet emerged in South Australia.

 The alphabet appeared to match ancient writing found in other locations around the world (six global continents total).
 Researches suggested it was because of cultural migration.

 The alphabet was kept in Yemen, where it was carved in a font style representing the Sabaean Empire under the Queen of Sheba.
 The alphabet is currently identified to be proto-Himyaritic, or Sabaean, and translated using a proto-Canaanite dialect or Phoenician alphabet.

 After studying and translating the alphabet, it was evidence of a common culture and religious belief system.
-The text consisted of 22 letters in a form of geometric shapes, with certain letters contained more than one symbol.
+The text consisted of 22 letters in a form of geometric shapes, with certain letters containing more than one symbol.
 Each symbol had a corresponding phonetic (sound) meaning with the vowels almost always excluded except for Y. This discovery is evidence that there was a language that existed long before the Hebrew language by at least millennia.
 These and other findings can serve as proof that lost continents and ancient civilizations existed at some point.

 Even to this day, the sunken continent story was very popular among many nations.
 The beautiful story of flourished tropical land with beautiful fauna, architecture, and spiritually advanced people that could be our ancestors resembles a beautiful story of creation.
 Even though it sounds like a myth to some, there is geological and mammal evidence that may support this story.
 The lost motherland that many still connected to through visions or dreams and still searching for it in the hope to find it someday.